kjolley/BIGSdb_documentation/dbase_setup.rst

 locally stored and then requests the full citation record from the PubMed database.

-The script is called getrefs.pl and can be found in the scripts/maintenance directory.
+The script is called get_refs.pl and can be found in the scripts/maintenance directory.
 This script needs to know which BIGSdb databases and tables it needs to search for PubMed ids.
 These are listed in a configuration file (usually called getrefs.conf) which contains two columns - the first is the